Who owns natural resources in the U.S.?

 Oil and gas (or natural gas) are fossil fuels that form underground on land and under the ocean.
-In 2014, the U.S. produced more petroleum and natural gas than any other country.
+The U.S. is among the world's top producers of oil and gas.

 Gold, copper, and iron are the main sources of nonenergy mineral revenues.
-In 2013, U.S. metal production totaled $32 billion.
+The Mining Law of 1872 is the major federal law governing locatable minerals.

 Understanding federal revenues

-See federal non-tax revenues from natural resource extraction on federal land in 2016 by commodity, revenue type, and company.
+See federal non-tax revenues from natural resource extraction on federal land by commodity, revenue type, and company.

 This program uses fees from present-day coal mining companies to reclaim coal mines abandoned before 1977.